 Did you know?
 You can earn our Financial Statements Certificate of Achievement when you join PRO Plus.
 To help you master this topic and earn your certificate, you will also receive lifetime access to our premium financial statements materials.
 These include our video training, visual tutorial, flashcards, cheat sheet, quick tests, business forms, and more.

-Note: You can earn any or all of our seven Certificates of Achievement for Financial Statements, Balance Sheet, Cash Flow Statement, Debits and Credits, Adjusting Entries, Working Capital and Liquidity, and Payroll Accounting when you upgrade your account to PRO Plus.
+Note: You can earn any or all of our Certificates of Achievement for Financial Statements, Balance Sheet, Income Statement, Cash Flow Statement, Debits and Credits, Adjusting Entries, Working Capital and Liquidity, Bank Reconciliation, and Payroll Accounting when you upgrade your account to PRO Plus.

 In this topic you will learn about the five financial statements that a U.S. corporation should include when it distributes its annual financial statements to anyone outside of the corporation.
 The five financial statements are: